mxnet-maven-ci/mxnet-publish/README.md

-# mxnet-publish
+# mxnet publish

-Repo for automatic publishing of mxnet
+Repo for automatic publishing of mxnet osx